-To make a Data Nugget based on your own data, download the experimental data Template and look over the items necessary to create one.
+Download the template for experimental or observational studies and look over the items necessary to create a Data Nugget activity.
 Text in red must be provided by the researcher, along with images of the research being conducted, a table of data, and graphs or figures of the data.

-To submit your Data Nugget for review, fill out our Google spreadsheet or email the completed Microsoft Word template to firstname.lastname@example.org.
+To submit your Data Nugget for review, email the completed document to email@example.com.
 You will hear back from us shortly with comments and edits.
 Keep in mind, it is typical that each Data Nugget goes through several rounds of revision before being posted to our site, and this process may take weeks to months.

-If you are feeling stuck creating your Data Nugget, feel free to contact us or check out our page of resources here.
+If you are feeling stuck creating your Data Nugget, feel free to contact us or check out our resource page here.